Strong-Bee/NexPeer/README.md

 * Device-to-device connections
 * P2P data streams

-The current implementation is structured so that the transport layer can evolve independently from the UI.
+The current architecture keeps the transport layer independent from the user interface, making the system easier to extend and maintain.

 ---